winduum/winduum-docs/docs/docs/components/details.md

 An accessible accordion or toggle component for `details` and `summary` elements.<br>
 Uses small external library `slide-element` for smooth toggle animations.

+It is unstyled by default so you can apply your own styles.

 <ViewSourceGh href="https://github.com/winduum/winduum/blob/main/src/components/details" />

 ### Dependencies